-- Beach Stone-curlew - Classified as Critically Endangered in NSW (officially: 13 birds) - Nests in dunes/clearings behind beaches, raising 1 young each year - Severely impacted by predation (e.g. foxes) & disturbance on beaches - 1-2 birds were recorded in Port Stephens sometimes over 2000-2010 - In 2010, a pair established a territory at Soldiers Point / Dowardee Island - Have bred in each of the past 3 seasons, successfully raising a chick every year - This is now the southernmost breeding pair in NSW - Soldiers Point / Dowardee Island is critical habitat!
+- Beach Stone-curlew - Classified as Critically Endangered in NSW (officially: 13 birds) - Nests in dunes/clearings behind beaches, raising 1 young each year - Severely impacted by predation (e.g. foxes) & disturbance on beaches - 1-2 birds were recorded in Port Stephens sometimes over 2000-2010 - In 2010, a pair established a territory at Soldiers Point / Dowardee Island - Began breeding: successfully raising a chick most years - This is now the southernmost breeding pair in NSW - Soldiers Point / Dowardee Island is critical habitat!